A whole generation of New Zealanders have never known what it was like to work in an office filled with tobacco smoke. But it wasn’t always that way.

 You are within your rights to make a complaint.
 You can contact the smokefree officers at your district health board to make a complaint if you see:

-- something else you think breaches the Smoke-free Environments Act.
+- something else you think breaches the Smokefree Environments and Regulated Products Act 1990

-There is more information about the smokefree legislation on the Ministry of Health website.
+There is more information about making a complaint via the Vaping Regulatory Authority on the Ministry of Health website.